Motorcycle oil change

-Before changing the oil, ride your motorcycle until it is warm (not hot).
+Before changing the oil, ride your motorcycle until the engine is warm (not hot).
 Protect your garage floor with a large sheet to catch any splashes.
 Depending on the motorcycle, you may first need to remove the plastic fairing to get at the drain plug.
-And just so you're not always having to borrow your mum's best salad bowl, now might be a good time to invest in a proper oil drip pan.
-To enable the oil to drain from the engine, you need to let enough air in at the top – so now undo the filler plug.
+And rather than borrowing your mum's best kitchen bowl, now might be a good time to invest in a proper oil drip pan.
+To enable the oil to drain from the engine, you need to let enough air in at the top – so now undo and remove the filler plug.

 Using a box end wrench, loosen the oil drain plug and slowly unscrew and remove it.
 The oil is probably still quite hot, so you might want to make the last few turns using a cloth to protect your hands.
 Always fit a new oil filter each time you do an oil change.
 There are two types of filter: one looks like a can because it has its own casing, while the other looks like a rolled up mini accordion and is made of filter paper This type needs to be installed in a casing on the motorcycle.